score-spec/score-k8s/README.md

 Generally, users will want to copy in the provisioners files that work with their cluster.
 For example, if the cluster has postgres or mysql operators installed, then

 For details of how the standard "template" provisioner works, see the `template://example-provisioners/example-provisioner` provisioner [here](internal/provisioners/default/zz-default.provisioners.yaml).
+For details of how the standard "cmd" provisioner works, see the `cmd://bash#example-provisioner` provisioner [here](internal/provisioners/default/zz-default.provisioners.yaml).

 ## Usage